scholacantorum/public-site/donations/index.md

 fun singing afternoons for all.
 We also commission new works by local composers.
 This keeps choral music alive and growing.

 As a nonprofit, we’re dependent upon the generosity of our donors.
-And your donations are tax deductible.
+And donations to Schola are tax deductible for most people.
 So why wait?
 There are many ways that you can donate!

 {{< donationform >}}